itsnporg/weekly_challenges/week-2/Hungerarray/README.md

    main <url>
 ```

-the code can be made to run much quicker, if we keep a persistent connection and post get request on it over and over again
+<s>the code can be made to run much quicker, if we keep a persistent connection and post get request on it over and over again
 instead of closing a request on each new entry.
 Maybe I will try and implement that, do let me know if you wish for me to
 try it using that approach as well.
-But for now ... we will keep it at this much. ( •̀ ω •́ )✧
+But for now ... we will keep it at this much. ( •̀ ω •́ )✧</s>

+Implemented persistence ... was amazed at how much of a big performance improvement it made.
+O(∩_∩)O